lmiller1990/vue-30/STORE.md

-Writing A Type Safe Store
+## Writing A Type Safe Store

 In this article we explore some advanced TypeScript while building a type safe store with a similar API to [Pinia](https://github.com/posva/pinia) or [Vuex 5](https://github.com/vuejs/rfcs/discussions/270) (which is still in the RFC stage).
+I learned a lot of what was needed to write this article by reading the [Pinia](https://github.com/posva/pinia/) source code.

+You can find the source code [here](https://gist.github.com/lmiller1990/9ef32df8fb401e5f0482692ae974e6e0).

 The goal will be a `defineStore` function that looks like this: